Board Policy 504 – Discipline and Behavior

 Anti-Bullying/Anti-Harassment Policy: Students

 It is the policy of the District to maintain an educational environment free from discrimination, bullying, and harassment.
 The District is committed to providing its students with a safe and civil school environment in which all members of the school community are treated with dignity and respect.
-To that end, the District has in place policies, procedures, and practices prohibiting discrimination and designed to reduce and eliminate bullying and harassment, as well as processes and procedures to address incidents of bullying and harassment.
+To that end, the District has in place policies, procedures, and practices prohibiting discrimination and designed to reduce and eliminate bullying and harassment, as well as processes and procedures to address allegations of discrimination, bullying, and/or harassment.

 Policy of Nondiscrimination.
 No student in the Davenport Community School District shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination in District programs on the basis of race, color, creed, ancestry, national origin, religion, marital status, sex, sexual orientation, gender identity, disability, parental/familial status, socioeconomic status, or any other trait or characteristic protected by law.
 The policy of the district shall be to provide educational programs and opportunities for students as needed on the basis of individual needs, interests, abilities, and potential.